PatrickDuong3001/Voice-Controlled_SmartBot/README.md

 ### A. Project Goals
 * A robot that can provide reliable lightings and mini-fan in case of emergencies or for decorations.
 * A robot that can measure the temperature if the users don't have a temperature meter or a reliable WIFI.
-* A robotic friend who listens and chats with us to lighten up our days or alleviate our boredom.
+* A robotic friend who listens to and chats with us to lighten up our days or alleviate our boredom.
 * A deeper unstanding of how different electronic components work and how to program then using C and C++.
 * Better electronic soldering and 3D design skills.
 ### B. Technology
 * C and C++ programming languages
 * GitHub
 * AutoCAD
+* ARM Mbed LPC1768 Microcontroller
 * Keil Studio Cloud Compiler
 * CLion IDE
 * Fritzing